northeastern-rc/rc-public-documentation/docs/source/runningjobs/recurringjobs.md

 To edit your `scrontab` file, run `scrontab -e`.
 If you prefer to use `nano` to edit files, run `EDITOR=nano scrontab -e`.

 Lines that start with `#SCRON` are treated like the beginning of a new batch job and work like `#SBATCH` directives for batch jobs.
-Slurm will ignore `#SBATCH` directives in scripts that you run as `scrontab` jobs.
-You can use most common `sbatch` options just as you would when using Slurm.
+Slurm will ignore `#SBATCH` directives in scripts you run as `scrontab` jobs.
+You can use the most common `sbatch` options just as you would when using Slurm.
 The first line after your `SCRON` directives specifies the schedule for your job and the command to run.

 :::{note}
 All of your `scrontab` jobs will start with your home directory as the working directory.
 You can change this with the `--chdir` Slurm option.